dart-lang/leak_tracker/doc/CONCEPTS.md

 ## Culprits and victims

-If you have a set of not-GCed objects, some of them (victims) might not be GC-ed because they are held by others (culprits).
+If you have a set of non-GCed objects, some of them (victims) might not be GC-ed because they are held by others (culprits).
 Normally, to fix the leaks, you need to only fix the culprits.